Goodness-of-fit Test for Latent Block Models: Discussion

 where $T^*$ is defined as in (\ref{eq:T_true}) and $C(\cdot )$ is a continuous and non-increasing function.
 From the above inequality (\ref{eq:finite_sample_bound}), \textit{if the clustering algorithm outputs the correct block assignments,} the convergence rate of the normalized maximum eigenvalue $T^*$ of matrix $\tilde{Z}^\top \tilde{Z}$ (where $\tilde{Z}$ is defined as in (\ref{eq:tilde_Z})) to the Tracy-Widom distribution with index $1$ is $O(m^{-2/3})$.
 However, since the distribution of $T$ is unknown in the case where the correct block assignment is \textit{not} obtained, the convergence rate of $T$ is also unknown.
 Deriving the convergence rate of $T$ by considering the above discussion is a future research topic.

 In regard to the conditions for using the proposed test method, our proposed test is applicable to a wide range of practical distributional settings (e.g., Bernoulli distribution for binary data matrices and Poisson distribution for sparse ones).
 Nevertheless, it still requires some assumptions for the latent block structure of an observed matrix.
 For instance, the row and column cluster numbers $(K, H)$ should be constants that do not increase with the matrix sizes $n$ and $p$.
 Also, there should be no too small block (i.e., $n_{\mathrm{min}} = \Omega_p (m)$ and $p_{\mathrm{min}} = \Omega_p (m)$).
 In some practical cases, where it is more appropriate to assume that the number of blocks increases with the matrix size, it will be useful to construct a test which does not require the above conditions.
+As for the sub-exponential condition, Ding and Yang \cite{Ding2018} have shown more relaxed sufficient condition for the scaled maximum eigenvalue $T^*$ to converge in law to $TW_1$ distribution.
+However, the \textit{delocalization property} of an eigenvector of matrix $Z^{\top} Z$ \cite{Bloemendal2016}, which we used in Appendix \ref{sec:ap_lambda_diff} to prove our main result, has not been derived in the form as in the sub-exponential case \cite{Bloemendal2016}.
+If (\ref{eq:delocalization}) in Appendix \ref{sec:ap_lambda_diff} is shown in the above more general case, it would also be possible to extend our proposed test to such a case.
 Furthermore, there are proposed variants of latent block models with which we assume different block structures from a regular grid \cite{Roy2008, Nakano2014}.
 To construct test methods for the above settings is an important topic for future research.